-On another occasion, after the priest Pashhur the son of Immer struck him, Jeremiah said that he would not speak in Jehovah's name anymore.
-In what way did God respond to Jeremiah's prayerful expression?
+^{10.} In what way did God respond when the prophet said that he would not speak in Jehovah's name anymore?

 (Read Jeremiah 20:8, 9.)
 The Bible does not tell us that God responded by speaking to Jeremiah from heaven.
 But God's word became like a burning fire shut up in his bones, and he could not help but declare it.
 Indeed, by honestly expressing himself before God and allowing himself to be moved by what he knew of His will, Jeremiah was motivated to follow through on what God wanted him to do.

-Jeremiah had a vexing question when he observed the wicked succeed.
+the wicked succeed.
 (Read Jeremiah 12:1, 3.)
 Though not at all questioning Jehovah's righteousness, the prophet sought a response to his "complaint."
 His forthrightness made it clear that he had a strong bond with God, much like that of a child with his beloved father.
 It was just that Jeremiah did not understand why many Jews were prospering despite being wicked.
 Did Jeremiah get a satisfying answer?
 Jehovah assured him that He would uproot the wicked.
 (Jer.
 12:14) As Jeremiah saw the outworking of the matters he took to God in prayer, his confidence in divine justice must have deepened.
 As a result, Jeremiah must have increasingly turned to God in prayer, expressing himself to his Father.